yukikitayama/docker/swarm.md

 `10.0.0.0/8` is a default address pool that Docker Swarm uses by default for global scope networks.

+Order of steps taken when creating a service process in swarm mode. `AO Ads` to remember
+- API
+  - Creates service objects
+- Orchestrator
+  - Manage states of tasks
+- Allocator
+  - Allocates IP address to a task
+- Dispatcher
+  - Determines on which node a task will be scheduled
+- Scheduler
+  - Instructs a worker node to run a task

 ## Networking

 **Overlay** is the swarm-wide bridge network driver where containers can communicate across nodes.